THAT CAUGHT OUR EYE

 Every region, county and borough has specific building regulations, planning constraints and development targets.
 The first step to a successful application is a thorough understanding of the rules you will be working under and the types of project likely to be favoured or opposed by local authorities.

-If the site location is within a Conservation Area there will be an additional layer of constraints to work within, designated by the local council in order to protect the character of an area.
+If the site location is within a Conservation Area there’ll be an additional layer of constraints designated by the local council in order to protect the character of an area.
 Significant alterations to the streetscape or trees will be particularly challenging if not impossible to have approved.

 Another locational challenge emerges if the site in within or bordering a Green Belt or Metropolitan Open Land.
 Both require authorisation from beyond the local council, such as the Mayor of London or the Secretary of State, for planning permission to be granted.